 - Asian giant hornets are attracted to dark colors.
 If you are roaming around a mountainous terrain or a forest full of foliage, stick to whites and pastels.

 - Hornets are drawn to sweet smells.
-Leave the sodas, sugary snacks, and sweet smelling perfumes at home.
+Leave the sodas, sugary snacks, and sweet-smelling perfumes at home.

 - Avoid areas where tree sap is preset.
 Japanese killer hornets will always find their way to a sap-tapped tree.

-Are killer hornets in US?
+Are killer hornets in the US?

 A giant ‘murder hornet’ has just been found (June 2021) in a new part of the United States.
 The dead insect was discovered in a county of Washington state just north of Seattle by a member of the public in early June.
-DNA testing has since confirmed it is an Asian giant hornet, or Vespa mandarinia.
+DNA testing has since confirmed it is an Asian giant hornet or Vespa mandarinia.

 Do killer hornets live in the ground?

 Asian giant hornets nest in well-drained soil exposed to full sun.
-They often creating large mounds of dirt.
+They often create large mounds of dirt.
 They can also be found in lawns or gardens.
 There’s only one wasp per burrow, but there are usually many burrows near each other.

-What do killer hornets nest look like
+What does a killer hornet’s nest look like?

 How do you locate a hornet nest?